 Cancel your Azure subscription

-You can cancel your Azure subscription in the Azure portal if you no longer need the subscription.
+You can cancel your Azure subscription in the Azure portal if you no longer need it.

 - Back up your data.
 For example, if you're storing data in Azure storage or SQL, download a copy.
 If you have a virtual machine, save an image of it locally.